-To properly understand the clocking capacity of an UltraScale device and the clocking utilization of a design, it is important to know how the clock routes use the dedicated routing resources:
+To understand the clocking capacity of a Versal device and the clocking utilization of a design, it is important to know how the clock routes use the dedicated routing resources:

 - From the clock buffer to the clock root, the clock signal goes through one or several segments of vertical and horizontal routing.
 Each segment must use the same track ID (between 0 and 23).

 - At the clock root, the clock signal transitions from the routing track to the

 distribution track with the same track ID.
 To reduce skew, the clock root is usually